Atropine: Chemistry

-Atropine, a tropane alkaloid, is an enantiomeric mixture of d-hyoscyamine and l-hyoscyamine, with most of its physiological effects due to l-hyoscyamine.
+Atropine, a tropane alkaloid, is an enantiomeric mixture of d-hyoscyamine and l-hyoscyamine, with most of its physiological effects due to l-hyoscyamine, the 3(S)-endo isomer of atropine.
 Its pharmacological effects are due to binding to muscarinic acetylcholine receptors.
 It is an antimuscarinic agent.
-Significant levels are achieved in the CNS within 30 minutes to 1 hour and disappears rapidly from the blood with a half-life of 2 hours.
-About 60% is excreted unchanged in the urine, most of the rest appears in urine as hydrolysis and conjugation products.
-Noratropine (24%), atropine-N-oxide (15%), tropine (2%) and tropic acid (3%) appear to be the major metabolites, while 50% of the administered dose is excreted as apparently unchanged atropine.
+Significant levels are achieved in the CNS within 30 minutes to 1 hour and disappear rapidly from the blood with a half-life of 2 hours.
+About 60% is excreted unchanged in the urine, and most of the rest appears in the urine as hydrolysis and conjugation products.
+Noratropine (24%), atropine-N-oxide (15%), tropine (2%), and tropic acid (3%) appear to be the major metabolites, while 50% of the administered dose is excreted as apparently unchanged atropine.
 No conjugates were detectable.
 Evidence that atropine is present as (+)-hyoscyamine was found, suggesting that stereoselective metabolism of atropine probably occurs.
 Effects on the iris and ciliary muscle may persist for longer than 72 hours.

-The most common atropine compound used in medicine is atropine sulfate (monohydrate) (C_{17}H_{23}NO_{3})2·H2SO4·H2O, the full chemical name is 1α H, 5α H-Tropan-3-α ol (±)-tropate(ester), sulfate monohydrate.
+The most common atropine compound used in medicine is atropine sulfate (monohydrate) (C_{17}H_{23}NO_{3})2·H2SO4·H2O, the full chemical name is 1αH,5αH-tropan-3-α-ol (±)-tropate(ester), sulfate monohydrate.